ywmaa/Advanced-Movement-System-Godot/README.md

 # Welcome to the Advanced-Movement-System-Godot

+The Project is made using [Godot](https://github.com/godotengine/godot) 4 (pre-alpha)

-#(Note) The System Isn't ready A lot features crucial Like "Animations" not working, For More About what is working and what is not, go to Wiki
+#(Note) The System Isn't ready A lot features crucial Like "Animations" not working, For More About what is working and what is not, go to [WIKI](https://github.com/ywmaa/Advanced-Movement-System-Godot/wiki)

-# This project is a template for creating advanced Third/First Person movement in GODOT;
+# This project is a template for creating advanced Third/First Person movement in [GODOT](https://github.com/godotengine/godot)
 You may use it in any other camera type like RTS, but you will need to tweak it yourself.

 ## How to Move (Key Bindings) :